broadinstitute/terraform-shared/terraform-modules/k8s/README.md

 ## Module for CIS-Compliant K8s Clusters

+### This Module is Deprecated
+We recommend using separate modules for GKE [master](../k8s-cluster) and [node pool](../k8s-node-pool).
+This module is left untouched so existing users can apply bug-fixes without being forced to rebuild their clusters.

 This module hopes to get you running a CIS-compliant k8s cluster as quickly as possible.